Get a property report and suburb profile for any property in Manly

 • Is Manly a good place to invest?

-Manly is a suburb that offers promising investment opportunities, particularly in the unit market.
-Over the past 12 months, the median unit value in Manly has increased by 7.6%, indicating a strong demand for this type of property.
-This growth is mirrored in the rental market, where unit rents have also risen by 7.8%.
-Such trends suggest that units in Manly are becoming increasingly attractive to both renters and investors, likely due to the suburb's desirable coastal lifestyle and proximity to Sydney's CBD.
+Manly presents a promising opportunity for investment, particularly in the unit market.
+Over the past 12 months, the median unit value in Manly has increased by an impressive 9.4%, indicating strong demand and potential for capital growth.
+This surge in unit prices suggests that the suburb is becoming increasingly attractive to buyers and renters alike, likely due to its desirable coastal lifestyle and proximity to Sydney's CBD.

 Down Pointer